PX4/NuttX/misc/buildroot/configs/README.txt

 Cygwin GCC BUILD NOTES
 ^^^^^^^^^^^^^^^^^^^^^^

-   Cygwin normally creates a /home directory with your Windows user name.
+ o Cygwin normally creates a /home directory with your Windows user name.
 Unfortunately, that could very likely include spaces.
 In that case, the Cygwin build will have lots of problems.
 Here is how I worked around that: